 March 12, 2020 By Allie Griffin

-He also suggested that Queens residents take advantage of early voting, from Saturday, March 14 and ends Sunday, March 22, in over to avoid election day crowds.
+He also urged Queens residents to take advantage of early voting in order to avoid possible crowds on election day.

 COVID-19 is transmitted when respiratory droplets from a sneeze, cough or spit of an infected person is transferred directly into another person.